-On the basis of a study of Toy catalogues across 9 countries conducted in 2016 (see below), COFACE Families Europe developed six key principles with a view to raising awareness of our key concerns in relation to toy marketing and advertising.
+On the basis of our study of Toy catalogues across 9 countries conducted in 2016, COFACE Families Europe developed six key principles with a view to raising awareness of our key concerns in relation to toy marketing and advertising.
 The headline principles are the following:

 - Let children decide what they want to play with: No more division into boys and girls sections.